-New billing statements are printed on the 20th of each month for unpaid balances as well as for any additional or adjusted charges that create a new balance.
+New billing statements are emailed on the 15th of each month for unpaid balances as well as for any additional or adjusted charges that create a new balance.
 Payments are due on the 1st of the following month and include a 5-day grace period.
 Payments received after the 5th of the month are considered late.
 Late payments are subject to an interest charge of 1.5% per month.
 Statements are sent each month and new interest accrues until balances are paid.
 Students with delinquent accounts will be held from registering for the next semester until any balance is paid or a payment plan is developed.

 Any remaining balance on a student’s account can be paid in several of the following methods:

 - Cash payment – Cash payments can be made with the Cashier in the Business Office (located on the first floor of Richardson Hall)

 - Check or money order – Checks or Money order payments should be made out to Bushnell University (or Bushnell) and given to the Cashier or mailed to 828 E. 11th Avenue, Eugene, OR 97401.

 - Debit Card Payments – Debit card payments can be made in person with the Cashier.